bishal1995/obsNotes/docs/home.md

 Welcome !!
-Please browse the menu for notes.
+Please browse the menu for notes and blogs
-This if from another machine
-from Linux